MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-calling-plans.md

 ms.custom:
   - Calling Plans
   - LIL_Placement
-description: "Learn how in Office 365 Calling Plan (PSTN Calling plan) to buy and set up licenses, get phone numbers, add and assign emergency locations and phone numbers to users, and tell your users about their new phone numbers. "
+description: "For Office 365 Calling Plan, learn how to buy and set up licenses, get phone numbers, add and assign emergency locations and phone numbers to users, and tell your users about their new phone numbers."
 ---
 # Set up Calling Plans

-Calls to other Skype for Business users are free, but if you want your users to be able to call phones outside of your business, get a Domestic Calling Plan or an International Calling Plan in Office 365.
+Calls to other Teams users are free, but if you want your users to be able to call phones outside of your business, get a Domestic Calling Plan or an International Calling Plan in Office 365.
 It's easy to set this up for your business.

 ## Step 1: Find out if Calling Plans are available in your country/region
 Go to [Country and region availability for Audio Conferencing and Calling Plans](country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md) and select your country or region to get availability information about Calling Plans, as well as information about Audio Conferencing, Phone System, toll and toll-free numbers, and Communications Credits.